A child’s doctors will consider a heart transplant when medicines and other procedures cannot keep the child healthy.

 The Children’s Heart Transplant team will discuss each step with the child and his family.

 The child’s doctor refers him to Children’s.
 The child’s doctor must state the child’s need for a pediatric heart transplant.

-Our financial counselors obtain financial approval for the child’s pre-transplant evaluation and for the pediatric heart transplant.
+Our financial counselors get financial approval for the child’s transplant evaluation and for the pediatric heart transplant.

-The child will have a pre-transplant evaluation at Children’s at Egleston.
-This is usually a one- or two-day process done either as an outpatient visit or while the child is in the hospital.
+The child will have a transplant evaluation at Children’s at Egleston.
+This is usually takes one or two days.
+It is either done as an outpatient visit or while the child is in the hospital.

 Based on the evaluation, the pediatric heart transplant doctors and team will decide if a heart transplant is the best option for the child.
 If a pediatric heart transplant is an option for the child, the child’s name is placed on the United Network for Organ Sharing (UNOS) waiting list.